Breaking Through Online Learning Challenges in the Growing Teaching Landscape

 7. Lack of one-on-one attention

-Perhaps the biggest drawback of online classes is that as an educator, it becomes difficult to provide each student with personal attention.
+One of the biggest disadvantages of online learning is that as an educator, it becomes difficult to provide each student with personal attention.
 Thus, it becomes important to foster personal interaction within the online world as much as possible.
 Facilitate conversation between you and your students as well as among the students themselves.
-Stress on the importance of feedback and show the students that their individual voice matters.
+Stress the importance of feedback and show the students that their individual voice matters.

 a teacher speaking to her student during online class